 Because of the vinyl fabric, this bed is super easy to clean and keeps your dog dry, cool, and comfortable all year long.
 Its surface is smooth and, therefore, feels good against the dog’s skin, and its attractive colors include royal blue, forest green, and burgundy.

-Cons: Some customers claim it doesn’t do well outdoors because it holds water, as well as the fact that it is difficult to put together.
-Some have also complained about it falling apart after using it only a short period of time.
+- Some customers complained it didn’t do well outdoors because it held water and the fact that it was difficult to put together.
+Some had also complained about it falling apart after using it only for a short while.

 Best German Shepherd Dog Bed Buying Guide

 When you’re looking at the best dog beds for German shepherds, it might be a little overwhelming at first due to the number of dog beds that are available.
 Fortunately, you can make it a little easier on yourself by taking into consideration the things most important to you and your dog, which makes finding a great dog bed a whole lot quicker.

 Before you rush out to the pet store or search online, here are a few things you should consider that will help ensure you get the perfect dog bed in the end: